Kings Worthy: St Mary's church

-The parish church, built in 1864, is found on London Road.
+The parish church, established in 1185, is found on London Road.
 A traditional village church, St Mary's caters to a range of worshippers from Anglo-Catholics to those of a more evangelical persuasion.
-The church is welcoming to families, with a dedicated room for younger children, known as the Little Fishes room.
+The church is welcoming to families, with a dedicated room for younger children.
 A highlight of the church calendar is the Festival of Nine Lessons and Carols.
 This celebration of Christmas follows a traditional format with a wide selection of choir items, congregational carols and readings.

 Education

 The primary school is Kings Worthy Primary School.
 Most pupils from Kings Worthy Primary go on to study at Henry Beaufort School.

-Sports within Kingsworthy are limited, however the Worthys Football club were runners up in the 2017 Jack West cup Final.
-Steve Brine (local MP) offered support saying "up the worthys".
+Sports within Kings Worthy are limited, however the Worthys Football club were runners up in the 2017 Jack West Cup Final.

 Primary school

 Kings Worthy Primary School is a medium-sized school in the heart of Kings Worthy, Winchester, England.
 It has around 420 pupils and 25 staff.
 It is a state school for pupils aged from 4–11.
 At the school, pupils finish by taking their year six SATS exams.

-The School was established in 1953.
-It was originally one of two schools with the other being in Abbot's Worthy.
-As the school started to grow they bought Hinton House. this is an old Victorian house situated adjacent to the school site. this was then used to house five classrooms.
+The school was established in 1953.
+It was originally one of two local schools: the other was in nearby Abbots Worthy.
+As the school started to grow they bought Hinton House, a Victorian house adjacent to the school site.
+This was then used to house five classrooms.

-In September 2008 Hinton House was sold and work began on a brand new building consisting of five new modern classrooms. this also included purpose built technology rooms.
-During this move some of the schools grounds were lost but they still have a wide area including a pond and a big sports field.
+In September 2008 Hinton House was sold and work began on a brand new building consisting of five new modern classrooms, as well as purpose-built technology rooms.
+During this move some of the school grounds were lost, but they still have a wide area including a pond and a big sports field.

-Every year the school puts on a spectacular Christmas production that involves everyone in the school and each class comes on and does their own little sketch.
+Every year the school puts on a Christmas production that involves everyone in the school and each class comes on and does their own little sketch.
 Every year the show is different but it always links in or around the Christmas story.